Creating SQL Backups Manually

 - Complete the Take Manual Backup wizard:

-- At the Account step of the wizard, select an Azure Active Directory whose permissions Veeam Backup for Microsoft Azure will use to create a backup.
+- At the Account step of the wizard, select a service account whose permissions Veeam Backup for Microsoft Azure will use to create a backup.

-For an Azure Active Directory to be displayed in the list of available directories, it must be created in the Microsoft Azure portal as described in Microsoft Docs.
+For an account to be displayed in the accounts list, it must be added to Veeam Backup for Microsoft Azure as described in section Adding Service Account.

 - At the Options step of the wizard, do the following:

 - In the Backup target section, click Choose backup repository.

 In the Specify the backup repository window, select a backup repository where the created backup will be stored.
 For a backup repository to be displayed in the Repository list, it must be added to Veeam Backup for Microsoft Azure, must have the Hot or Cool access tier assigned and must have immutability disabled, as described in section Adding Backup Repositories.

 - In the Specify database processing settings section, choose whether you want to use a staging server to perform backup.
 For more information, see Configure Processing Options.